seanchenxi/gwt-storage/README.md

   * **Extensible caching** possiblility to avoid repeating serialization/deserialization

-## Feedback
-  If you're using gwt-storage in your project, please let me know how useful (or not) this library is to you and what you think.
-  Suggestions are always welcome.
-Send me an email at [xi@seanchenxi.com](mailto:xi@seanchenxi.com)

 ## Downloads
   * Latest release: [gwt-storage-1.1.jar](https://github.com/seanchenxi/gwt-storage/releases/download/v1.1/gwt-storage-1.1.jar)
   * All releases: [https://github.com/seanchenxi/gwt-storage/releases](https://github.com/seanchenxi/gwt-storage/releases)

+## Use gw-storage in your project
+  * GettingStarted: <a target="_blank" href="https://code.google.com/p/gwt-storage/wiki/GettingStarted">GettingStarted</a>

 ## License
   [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

+## Feedback
+  If you're using gwt-storage in your project, please let me know how useful (or not) this library is to you and what you think.
+  Suggestions are always welcome.
+Send me an email at [xi@seanchenxi.com](mailto:xi@seanchenxi.com)